sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Client#return_one` - accepts an argument of a movie instance, finds the corresponding rental and updates the rental's `current` attribute from `true` to `false`
 - `Client#return_all`- updates `current` attribute from `true` to `false` on all client's rentals
 - `Client.paid_most` - returns an instance who has spent most money at the store; one rental is $5,35 upfront (bonus: additional $12 charge for every late return — do not count those that have not yet been returned)
+- `Client.total_watch_time` - returns an Integer of all movies watched by the all clients combined (assume that a rented movie is a watched movie)

 ### `Dvd`
 - `Dvd.most_used` - prints a list of 3 dvds that have been most rented in the format: "serial number: 1111111 | title: 'movie title'